 If you end up filing a personal injury lawsuit, you’ll include your claim for damages in your legal complaint.

 How to Calculate Each Category of Damages

 Economic damages are based on the amounts you paid for expenses or the amounts lost due to missed time at work.
 Non-economic damages may be calculated using formulas based on the severity of your injuries.

-For example, the multiplier method multiplies your economic damages by a number of 1 to 5 to get the amount of damages for pain suffering.
-If you have economic damages of $100,000 and a multiplier of 3, you would receive $300,000 of pain and suffering damages.
+For example, the multiplier method multiplies your economic damages by a number between 1 and 5 to get the amount of damages for pain and suffering.
+If you have economic damages of $100,000 and a multiplier of 3, you would receive $300,000 in pain and suffering damages.

 Each category of non-economic damages will vary from case to case.
 Ask your personal injury lawyer for an explanation of how these damages may be determined in your specific situation.